fbpx

 Doc McStuffins: Pet Vet (Disney Storybook (eBook)) by [Disney Book Group, Disney Storybook Art Team]

 Fetchin’ Findo is Donny’s new toy dog—and he looks and acts like a real pet, too!
 He can even find a bone.
-But when Doc throw the bone for Findo, he brings back one of her toys instead.
+But when Doc throws the bone for Findo, he brings back one of her toys instead.
 Doc suspects Findo needs a checkup, so she brings him to her clinic.
 But Findo can only bark…he can’t tell Doc how he’s feeling, so Doc gets the McStuffins Veterinary Clinic ready.
 Read along as Doc helps Findo fetch again!

 An image of white Dream big little one's book.

 Among these women, you’ll find heroes, role models, and everyday women who did extraordinary things – bold women whose actions and beliefs contributed to making the world better for generations of girls and women to come.
-Whether they were putting pen to paper, soaring through the air or speaking up for the rights of others, the women profiled in these pages were all taking a stand against a world that didn’t always accept them.
+Whether they were putting pen to paper, soaring through the air, or speaking up for the rights of others, the women profiled in these pages were all taking a stand against a world that didn’t always accept them.

 An image of a blue and red Stamped book for kids.

 Adapted from the award-winning, bestselling Stamped: Racism, Antiracism, and You, this book takes readers on a journey from present to past and back again.
-Kids will discover where racist ideas came from, identify how they impact America today, and meet those who have fought racism with antiracism.
+Kids will discover where racist ideas came from, identify how they impact America today, and meet those who have fought racism with anti-racism.
 Along the way, they’ll learn how to identify and stamp out racist thoughts in their own lives.

 An image of a purple hair love book.